bean-mhm/flim/README.md

  - flim only supports the sRGB display format as of now.

 If `main.py` runs successfully, you should see files named like `flim_X.spi3d` in the same directory.
-Alternatively, you can look up the latest LUTs in the [releases](https://github.com/bean-mhm/flim/releases) section, which may be outdated.
+Alternatively, you can look up the latest LUTs in the [releases](https://github.com/bean-mhm/flim/releases) section.

 The LUT comments contain most of the information you need.
 The following is an example of the LUT comments (note that this might not match the latest version).